mkdecisiondev/devdocs/aws/advanced-topics/s3-signed-url/s3-signed-url.md

 ```javascript
 const formdata = new FormData(event.target);
 ```
-We can now specifically target the contents of the file submission field using the [FormData.get](https://developer.mozilla.org/en-US/docs/Web/API/FormData/get) method on that field.
+We can now specifically target the contents of the file submission field using the [FormData.get()](https://developer.mozilla.org/en-US/docs/Web/API/FormData/get) function on that field.

 ```javascript
 const file = formdata.get('file');